Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Initialize-AzRecoveryServicesBackupProtectableItem.md

 ```

 ### -PassThru
-Return the container to be deleted.
+Returns the container where the discovery is being triggered.

 ```yaml
 Type: System.Management.Automation.SwitchParameter